Shamcey Supsup-Lee: Television

 Supsup has also served as a host for the ANC lifestyle program CityScape.
-Supsup hosted the design digest program 'Interior Motives' on the cable channel Lifestyle Network.
+Supsup hosted the design digest program Interior Motives on the cable channel Lifestyle Network (now Metro Channel).
 She replaced model and actress Angel Aquino.
-Since 2015, Supsup co-hosts the talk show Real Talk on CNN Philippines.
+Since 2015, Supsup co-hosts the talk show Real Talk on CNN Philippines (now RPTV).

+Politics

+On October 7, 2024, Supsup filed her certificate of candidacy to run for 1st district councilor of Pasig in 2025.
+Though running as an independent, she was named part of the Team Kaya This, the local opposition slate led by mayoral candidate Sarah Discaya of the Unyon ng mga Gabay ng Bayan (UGB) party.
+However, Supsup withdrew from the slate on April 7, 2025, citing differences in her values, following the misogynistic remarks by the slate's congressional candidate Christian Sia.
+She subsequently lost the election, placing seventh.